Caramajau/pokemon-mystery-gift-code-helper/README.md

 Then this application is for you!

-Current games included:
+Current mainline games included:
-- sv (Scarlet and Violet)
+- sv (Pokémon Scarlet and Violet)
-- la (Legends Arceus)
+- la (Pokémon Legends Arceus)
-- bdsp (Brilliant Diamond and Shining Pearl)
+- bdsp (Pokémon Brilliant Diamond and Shining Pearl)
-- swsh (Sword and Shield)
+- swsh (Pokémon Sword and Shield)

+Current spin-off games included:
+- unite (Pokémon UNITE)
+- go (Pokémon GO)
+- ptcgp (Pokémon TCG Pocket)

-**Disclaimer:** This software is an independent project and is not affiliated with, endorsed by, or sponsored by Nintendo, The Pokémon Company, Game Freak, or Game8.
+**Disclaimer:** This software is an independent project and is not affiliated with, endorsed by, or sponsored by Nintendo, The Pokémon Company, Game Freak, Game8, IGN, or Pocket Tactics.
 All trademarks and copyrights related to Pokémon are the property of their respective owners.